Richard L. Thornburgh, former Pennsylvania governor and U.S. attorney general, dies at 88

 He arrived in Washington amid high expectations to take control of a Justice Department reeling from Meese’s tenure.

-Mr. Thornburgh served in the Reagan Cabinet for five months, then was asked to continue in that same post in the new administration of George H.W.
+Mr. Thornburgh served in the Reagan Cabinet for five months, then was asked to remain as attorney general in the new administration of George H.W.
 Bush even though some Republican leaders expressed doubts about his conservative bona fides.
-He was widely regarded as a GOP moderate, especially in contrast to Meese, a blunt and polarizing campaigner against abortion rights, affirmative action and other cultural flash points.
+He was widely regarded as a GOP moderate, especially in contrast to Meese, a blunt and polarizing campaigner against abortion rights and affirmative action, and on other cultural flash points.

 In the ensuing three years as U.S. attorney general, Mr. Thornburgh led the Justice Department during its investigation of the bombing of Pan American Flight 103 over Lockerbie, Scotland, as well as cases involving Colombian drug cartels and global money-laundering operations.